 Trade Secrets or Just Secrets?

-Yet, judging by Nobland Vietnam – which is just one example of a supplier that publicly lists Everlane as a client on its website – Everlane is not relying heavily on trade secret protection at all.
-Given that Nobland Vietnam lists Everlane as a client on its own website, trade secret protection concerns are almost certainly not even an option for Everlane, as it does not appear to be monitoring such “secrets,” which, as previously indicated, is a legal pre-requisite for claiming trade secret protection.
+However, there is at least one very glaring and critical missing link here: some of Everlane’s suppliers publicly identify their connection with the retailer, thereby destroying any potential protections afforded to the brand by trade secret law.
+One need not look further than the website of Nobland Vietnam – which is just one example of a supplier that publicly lists Everlane as a client on its website – to see this important discrepancy in action.
+By failing to rectify the fact that its name is listed on Nobland’s publicly-accessible website, Everlane is not properly relying on/ensuring trade secret protections at all.
+In fact, trade secret protection is likely not even an option for Everlane, as it does not appear to be monitoring such “secrets,” which, as previously indicated, is a vital pre-requisite for claiming trade secret protection.

-Consider that Level Style, Inc. – which, according to U.S. import records, provides Everlane with an array of shirt styles, including its Slim Fit Oxford and Slim Fit Denim shirt – has come under fire within the past year or so for labor-related issues.
-A Hong Kong-based company that owns the Shenzhen Artigas Clothing and Leather factory, among many other sub-suppliers, Lever Style, Inc. was accused by the Hong Kong Confederation of Trade Unions (“HKCTU”), a pro-democracy labor and political group in the Hong Kong, of retaliating against garment workers who were seeking severance payments and the payment of social insurance in arrears following the abrupt and unannounced closure of at least one Lever Style-owned factory in Hong Kong.
+According to U.S. import records, Level Style, Inc. provides Everlane with an array of shirt styles, including its Slim Fit Oxford and Slim Fit Denim shirt, and it has come under fire within the past year for labor-related issues.
+According to the allegations of the Hong Kong Confederation of Trade Unions, a pro-democracy labor and political group in the Hong Kong, Hong Kong-based Level Style, Inc. has engaged in a pattern of retaliating against garment workers who were seeking severance payments and the payment of social insurance in arrears following the abrupt and unannounced closure of at least one Level Style-owned factory in Hong Kong.

-According to HKCTU, Everlane was an existing client of Shenzhen Artigas Clothing and Leather factory at the time of the factory closure and subsequent striking (Around 900 employees began striking in June 2015 at the company’s Shenzhen Artigas Clothing & Leather factory over severance pay and relocation of the factory.
+According to the Hong Kong Confederation of Trade Unions, Everlane was an existing client of Level Style-owned Shenzhen Artigas Clothing and Leather factory at the time of the factory closure and subsequent striking.
+Around 900 employees began striking in June 2015 at the company’s Shenzhen Artigas Clothing & Leather factory over severance pay and relocation of the factory.
 This follows a strike by almost 1,000 workers in 2014 over unpaid social insurance and housing contributions at the same factory.

 Vague Claims, Not Facts